IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

   src: "buttons.json"
 ---
 <div class="hidde-after-preview">
-On Day 5, you will head into generative Large Language Models (LLMs) and how to fine-tune them.
+In Chapter 5, you will head into generative Large Language Models (LLMs) and how to fine-tune them.
 With Retreival Augmented Generation (RAG) you create a specialized assistant that serves as a companion for robot programming.

 For Entering Chapter five click here:
 <a class="btn btn-success" target="_blank" href="day5/"><b>Chapter 5!</b></a>